 Negligence and nursing home abuse are serious problems.
 You should be able to trust in a nursing home or assisted living facility to care for a family member or loved one.
 But if you suspect that your loved one has suffered an injury or a decline in their condition due to the care they received, contact the Mann Law Firm and let our Macon, GA, nursing home abuse lawyer serve you and your loved one.

 Our experienced nursing home abuse attorney can help you get the justice and compensation that your loved one deserves.

 We can be reached online or at (478) 742-3381 throughout Georgia.
 Contact our Macon nursing home lawyer at the Mann Law Firm today for a free case evaluation.

 WARNING SIGNS THAT YOU SHOULD CALL A GEORGIA NURSNG HOME ABUSE LAWYER

 Nursing home patients may not be able to communicate about abuse or may be afraid to do so.
-Thus, people who have loved ones in nursing homes must be on the lookout for signs of abuse.
-You should be concerned if a nursing home patient has unexplained bruises or burns, is depressed, or is malnourished.
-You should also be concerned if the staff refuses to allow a resident to have visitors or be alone with visitors.
+Thus, loved ones must be on the lookout for signs of abuse.
+You should be concerned if a nursing home patient has unexplained bruises or burns, is depressed, or is malnourished, among other signs.
+You should also be concerned if the staff refuses to allow a resident to have visitors or to be alone with visitors.